FreeBSD: Storage

 FreeBSD has several unique features related to storage.
 Soft updates can protect the consistency of the UFS filesystem (widely used on the BSDs) in the event of a system crash.
 Filesystem snapshots allow an image of a UFS filesystem at an instant in time to be efficiently created.
 Snapshots allow reliable backup of a live filesystem.
 GEOM is a modular framework that provides RAID (levels 0, 1, 3 currently), full disk encryption, journaling, concatenation, caching, and access to network-backed storage.
 GEOM allows building of complex storage solutions combining ("chaining") these mechanisms.

 FreeBSD provides two frameworks for data encryption: GBDE and Geli.
 Both GBDE and Geli operate at the disk level.
 GBDE was written by Poul-Henning Kamp and is distributed under the two-clause BSD license.
 Geli is an alternative to GBDE that was written by Pawel Jakub Dawidek and first appeared in FreeBSD 6.0.

 From 7.0 onward, FreeBSD supports the ZFS filesystem.
 ZFS was previously an open-source filesystem that was first developed by Sun Microsystems, but when Oracle acquired Sun, ZFS became a proprietary product.
 However, the FreeBSD project is still developing and improving its ZFS implementation via the OpenZFS project.
-The currently supported version of OpenZFS is 2.2.2 which contains an important fix for a data corruption bug.
-This version is compatible with releases starting from 12.2-RELEASE.
+The latest stable release of OpenZFS is 2.4.0 which contains numerous improvements, including the addition of a new allocation algorithm, as well as deduplication and block cloning optimizations.
+This version is compatible with FreeBSD releases starting from version 13.